hudl/Mjolnir/README.md

 var result = myServiceLocator.GetService<ICommandInterface>().MyMethod();
 ```

-See [`CommandInterceptor`](Hudl.Mjolnir/Command/Attribute/CommandInterceptor.cs#L11) for details on how different method return types affect the way the Command behaves.
+See [`CommandInterceptor`](Hudl.Mjolnir/Command/Attribute/CommandInterceptor.cs#L11) for details on how different method return types affect the way the Command behaves when using `[Command]`.

 Thread Pools
 -----